hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitgeneratehmacwithalgorithm"></a>
 # **TransitGenerateHMACWithAlgorithm**
-> void TransitGenerateHMACWithAlgorithm (string name, string urlalgorithm, TransitGenerateHMACWithAlgorithmRequest transitGenerateHMACWithAlgorithmRequest, string transitMountPath = null)
+> void TransitGenerateHMACWithAlgorithm (TransitGenerateHMACWithAlgorithmRequest transitGenerateHMACWithAlgorithmRequest, string name, string urlalgorithm, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Generate an HMAC for input data using the named key